Ex-Rabobank traders face first U.S. trial over Libor manipulation

 The case is U.S. v.
 Allen, U.S. District Court, Southern District of New York, No. 14-cr-00272.

-(Corrects time reference in 15th paragraph regarding U.K. trial to beginning last week, not this week)
+(The story has been refiled to correct time reference in 15th paragraph regarding U.K. trial to beginning last week, not this week.)

 (Reporting by Nate Raymond in New York; Editing by Christian Plumb)